LSEG-API-Samples/Tutorial.MessengerChatBot.JavaScript/README.md

 ## <a id="appkey"></a>Getting the AppKey value

-Once you have setup your Eikon Messenger user, please access the AppKey Generator Tool via Eikon Desktop/Refinitiv Workspace application (go to the Search Bar and type ```APP KEY```, then select the AppKey Generator) or via a [web site](https://amers1.apps.cp.thomsonreuters.com/apps/AppkeyGenerator") (Please access with your Eikon account, *not your bot account*).
+Once you have setup your Eikon Messenger user, please access the AppKey Generator Tool via Eikon Desktop/Refinitiv Workspace application (go to the Search Bar and type ```APP KEY```, then select the AppKey Generator).
+Please access with your Eikon account, *not your bot account*.

 You can generate your AppKey via the following steps:
 1. Enter an App Display Name